playlyfe/playlyfe-php-sdk/README.md

         "client_id" => "Your client id",
         "client_secret" => "Your client secret",
         "type" => "client" or "code",
-        "redirect_uri" => "The url to redirect to", #only for auth code flow "store" => function($access_token) {}, # The function which will persist the access token to a database.
+        "version" => "the version of the api you would like to use use v2 for now", "redirect_uri" => "The url to redirect to", #only for auth code flow "store" => function($access_token) {}, # The function which will persist the access token to a database.
 You have to persist the token to a database if you want the access token to remain the same in every request
         "load" => function() {return $access_token} # The function which will retrieve the access token.
 This is called internally by the sdk on every request so the